-- 14. A trophy will be awarded for the Overall Mine Rescue Contest Champion based on the best cumulative team scores (least amount of discounts), including the combined discounts for the mine rescue field, first aid, and technician team competitions.
-In the event of a tie, the team with the best mine rescue team standing in the mine rescue field competition will be the tie breaker. - 15.
+- 14. A trophy will be awarded for the Overall Combination Mine Rescue Contest Champion based on the best cumulative team scores (least number of discounts), including the combined discounts for the mine rescue field, first aid, and technician team competitions.
+In the event of a tie, the team with the best mine rescue team standing in the mine rescue field competition will be the tie breaker.
+Contest directors may decide to have an Overall Mine Rescue award as well, that covers day 1 and day 2 field problems. - 15.
 The results from all elements of the National and Regional Contests will be distributed to the teams at the conclusion of the awards ceremony.

-MINE RESCUE FIELD COMPETITION
+MINE RESCUE FIELD COMPETITION GENERAL RULES

-GENERAL RULES

 - 1. The Contest Director will establish a reasonable amount of time for each team to complete the problem(s).
 All teams will be notified of the established time prior to beginning to work the problem(s).
 Any teams working beyond the established time period will be notified by the #1 Judge that they must leave the field.
-All teams will be scored based on their discounts, including: appropriate discounts for items missed in areas left unexplored or abandoned by the team; and appropriate discounts for necessary actions not taken by the team to complete the mission.
+All teams will be scored based on their discounts, including appropriate discounts for items missed in areas left unexplored or abandoned by the team; and appropriate discounts for necessary actions not taken by the team to complete the mission.
 An average time discount will be applied for teams above the average working time. - 2.
-The Contest Director will ensure that all field problems are designed so that a team can successfully complete each problem with no discounts. - Discounts will not be added to the team's field score once the judges have signed their discount sheets.
+The Contest Director will ensure that all field problems are designed so that a team can successfully complete each problem with no discounts. - 3.
+Discounts will not be added to the team's field score once the judges have signed their discount sheets.
 This does not preclude changes due to administrative errors or a misapplication of a rule. - 4. ...
 WARNING ...
-Any team whose member(s) intentionally disturb or destroy any component on a competition field will immediately be assessed a 100 point discount.
+Any team whose member(s) intentionally disturb or destroy any component on a competition field will immediately be assessed a 100-point discount.
 Repeated offense may result in team disqualification at the discretion of the Contest Director. - 5.
 Upon completion of the problem, a 5-minute review will be conducted regarding their working of the problem.
 At that time, the team will be informed of infractions and will be permitted to verbally appeal these with the field judge or the chief judge.
 If not resolved, the chief judge will make the final decision until an appeal can be filed by the team.
+An overlay map (team map) shall be available during the 5-minute look to ensure proper field lay-out or placard placement for the problem.